-Buying a 4×4 ute and camper “Lap of Australia” that lets you go off the beaten path — our complete guide to what you need, specs, and models, plus what to avoid.
+Buying a 4×4 ute and camper to do the “Lap of Australia” that lets you go off the beaten path — our complete guide to what you need, specs, and models, plus what to avoid.

 Over the last few weeks we’ve been researching heavily what 4×4 camper set up to buy so we can travel around Australia, with the goal of seeing a lot of nature and also visiting local Aboriginal communities (when travel there is permitted) as part of “Going Home“.